gujord/AnyTone-D878-II-Plus-Digital-Contacts-Norway/README.md

-# AnyTone D878 II Plus - Digital Contacts for Norway
+# AnyTone AT-D878UV II Plus - Digital Contacts for Norway
+## Global DRM id's + Norway

 This project provides two Python scripts for managing and processing DMR and Norwegian amateur radio contact data.
 The scripts handle downloading, updating, and merging contact information.
 The generated digital_contacts_list.csv can be imported using your CPS.
 ![CPS](screenshot-CPS.jpeg)